Coconut Oil For Stretch Marks

-Not only will you reap the anti-stretch mark benefits, massage has long been a staple of alternative and eastern medicine practices thanks to its abilities to relax and adjust the entire body, lessen stress and anxiety, restore and ease emotional stress, help headaches, and more.
+Not only will you reap the anti-stretch mark benefits, but massage has also long been a staple of alternative and eastern medicine practices thanks to its ability to relax and adjust the entire body, lessen stress and anxiety, restore and ease emotional stress, help headaches, and more.

 Massaging the skin promotes circulation–a must to keep tissue growing and keep cell turnover high.